Saguaro National Park East vs West: Which Side is Better?

 Shutterstock Image

-It has its own visitor center, and another loop drive, which includes some trailheads of its own ranging from very easy to multi-day hikes into the Tucson Mountains.
+East Saguaro (Rincon Mountain District): Mostly wilderness, with its own visitor center and a loop drive that includes trailheads ranging from easy walks to multi-day hikes into the Tucson Mountains

 Which side of Saguaro National Park is better?